dprojects/Woodworking/Docs/MagicPanelsAPI.md

 		Returns array with [ cx, cy, cz ] values for center point.

 # Containers
+### getNestingLabel(iObj, iLabel):

+	Description:

+		This function set label for nesting objects, containers, copied, to not repeat the prefix and not make the label too long.

+##### Description:

+		iObj: object for the label check
+		iLabel: string, preferred prefix for the label

+##### Usage:

+		o.Label = MagicPanels.getNestingLabel(o, "Container")

+##### Result:

+		return string for the new label

 ### getContainersOffset(iObj):

 	Description:

-		If the object is in the container like Part, Body, LingGroup the vertices are not updated by FreeCAD.
+		If the object is in the container like Part, Body, LinkGroup the vertices are not updated by FreeCAD.
 From FreeCAD perspective the object is still in the same place.
 This function is trying to solve this problem and calculates all offsets of all containers.